srdas/oss-lifecycle/README.md

 There are just three steps to use this package to analyze any GitHub repository:

 **Step 1**: Gather the commit history for any `<owner>/<repo>`, we will use `jupyterlab/jupyter-ai` as an example.
 This can take some time if the repo is very large.
-There are two versions `github_gather.py` which is a fast version but has some instability as it uses `grep` to extract the information and sometimes the commits contain difficult to parse content.
+There are two versions `github_gather.py` which is a fast version but has some instability as it uses `regex` to extract the information and sometimes the commits contain difficult to parse content.
 However, it is a lot faster than the robust version titled `github_gather_old.py` that should be used for simple data gathering but it can take 50x times the run time.
 If you wish to use this older stable version then replace the `github_gather` in the CLI with `github_gather_old`.

 ```python
 from oss_lifecycle import github_gather